Amsterdam/GOB-Export/docs/analyse_database/README.md

 That's it!

 ## Initial setup
-Run both both default_roles.sql and maatwerkbasisinformatie_permissions.sql on the new analyse database.
+Run both default_roles.sql and maatwerkbasisinformatie_permissions.sql on the new analyse database.
 Make sure the database is already filled with data once, so that the schemas for the registrations are already present.